 What you can steal:

-- Use illustrations and other design elements to highlight your theme.
+- Use illustrations and other digital design elements to highlight your brand.

 - Use subtly patterned backgrounds (instead of block color) to add texture to your website.